deboradurek/my-reads-app/README.md

 # MyReads Project

-This project is the final assessment project for Udacity's React Fundamentals course.
+This project is part of the requirements for the React Nanodegree Program, by Udacity.
+It is also the final assessment project for the React Fundamentals course.

+## About MyReads

+**MyReads project** is a bookshelf app that allows you to select and categorize books you are currently reading, want to read or have read.
+You can also search for new books to be added to any of the existing sheves.

+- The main page displays a list of shelves: Currently Reading, Want to Read, Read.
+- Each book has a control that lets you select its shelf.
+- When you select a different shelf using the control, the book moves there.
+- There is a search page that allows you to find books to add to your library.
+- The search page has a text input that is used to find books.
+As the value of the text input changes, the books that match that query are displayed on the page, along with a control that lets you add the book to your library.
+- When a book is on a bookshelf, it has the same state on both the main page and the search page.
+- The search page also has a link to / (the root URL), which leads back to the main page.
+- When you navigate back to the main page from the search page, you instantly see all of the selections made on the search page in your library.

+The project emphasizes using React to build the application and provides an API server and client library that is used to persist information as you interact with the application.

-The starter template was provided to save time.
-It contains a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-Interactivity will need to be added to the app by refactoring the static code in this template.
+A simple starter template was provided by Udacity to save time.
+It contained a static example of the CSS and HTML markup to be used, without any of the React code needed to complete the project.
+Interactivity was added to the app by refactoring the initial static code.

+## Extra Features

+Features that were not required by the project rubric were added.
+They are mentioned here:

+- Drag and Drop between shelves on the main page.
+- Option to favourite a book.
+- Custom CSS and small styling effects.

 ## Getting Started